hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Scopes.md

 ```
 When we do this we see that both `a` and `b` reference the same instance, just as we saw with the singleton example above.

-Cached scopes are Factory's' workhorses.
+Cached scopes are Factories' workhorses.
 They make unit testing a lot easier and should be your first choice when you're looking for a caching solution.

 ## Shared